Southern Syria protests (2023–24)

-On 17 August 2023, popular protests driven by escalating economic hardships erupted in the Druze-majority city of As-Suwayda, initially drawing hundreds of participants.
-The protests quickly expanded in scope and intensity, and by 20 August thousands of protesters were chanting slogans demanding the fall of the authoritarian Assad government, invoking memories of the Arab Spring.
-By 24 August, the protests had spread to the city of Daraa.
+On 17 August 2023, popular protests over the high inflation rate and deteriorating economic situation in Syria erupted in the Druze majority city of Al-Suwayda, with hundreds of participants.
+These grew, and by 20 August, thousands of protesters chanted slogans demanding the downfall of the Assad government.
+By 24 August, the protests had spread to the rest of the country, including the cities of Daraa, Latakia, Tartus, Deir ez-Zor, Al-Hasakah and Homs.
+By 25 August, the protests continued to spread to Aleppo and the capital city of Damascus.